Go Back

 News / Severe Weather

-The myth that tornadoes can't happen in the mountains is proven wrong for the second time in a year with a tornado at over 10,000 feet.
+The myth that tornadoes can't happen in the mountains is proven wrong for the third time in as many years, with another tornado at nearly 10,000 feet.

 By Jesse Ferrell, AccuWeather meteorologist and senior weather editor